Irish in the West

 Dowling Library Nears Half-Century Mark

-Irish in the WestThe first and longest running all Irish Lbrary in the United States, the United Irish Cultural Center’s Patrick J Dowling Library...
+Irish in the WestThe first and longest running all Irish Library in the United States, the United Irish Cultural Center’s Patrick J Dowling Library...

 Early San Francisco and the Irish